Los Angeles Drug Crime Attorney

 legal situation.
 We have defended hundreds of clients in the Los Angeles

-area facing criminal charges ranging from simple possession, to sales
+area facing criminal charges ranging from possession to sales and manufacturing

-and manufacturing of drugs.
+of drugs.
 The criminal justice system is stacked against you, but we can help.

 One of our team attorneys, Kenneth J. Kahn, is a former Major Narcotics